 As noted before, there is no language in the agreements between the parties specifically covering the centralized fire suppression system or pressurized water.
-However, the purchase agreements state that the premises must be able to be lawfully used for light industrial and ancillary related uses and a subsequent agreement states that "[t]he parties hereto reaffirm that any terms, covenants and conditions set forth in the Contract that are intended to survive the Closing and the delivery of the deed shall continue to survive the closing and the delivery of the deed pursuant to the terms of the Contract."
+However, the purchase agreements state that the premises must be able to be lawfully used for light industrial and ancillary related uses and a subsequent agreement states that "[t]he parties hereto reaffirm that any terms, covenants and conditions set forth in the Contract that are intended to survive the Closing and the delivery of the deed shall continue to survive the closing and the delivery of the deed shall continue to survive the closing and the delivery of the deed shall continue to survive the closing and the delivery of the deed pursuant to the terms of the Contract."
 If the subdivision did not have a functioning centralized fire suppression system, the Plaintiffs' properties could not have been lawfully used for light industrial uses and if the water to the fire suppression system is now stopped, the premises could not be used lawfully for light industrial uses, thus potentially violating the agreements between the Parties.

 Clearly, a course of conduct has arisen whereby M-GBC has maintained and provided the high pressure water supply necessary for the operation of the centralized fire suppression used by all of the Plaintiffs.
 The Public Service Commission has specifically referred to high pressure water service as a utility.
 While the agreements between the parties do not address the fire suppression system specifically, the Plaintiffs are required to have a fire suppression system on their premises to lawfully operate their facilities.
-No party has provided this Court with any information as to the length of time it would in the proper fire suppression systems to be installed or the cost of such systems.
+No party has provided this Court with any information as to the length of time it would take for the proper fire suppression systems to be installed or the cost of such systems.

 It is clear, from these submissions, that the Plaintiffs will suffer irreparable harm if M-GBC is permitted to discontinue service of the high pressure water without allowing the time to install separate fire suppression systems.
 Further, there is no indication that the Public Service Commission will permit M-GBC to discontinue pressurized water service if there are not individual systems in place.
-The Court will therefore grant an injunction and direct that M-GBC continue to provide high pressure water for the purposes of supplying the fire suppression system for six months from the dat of this order unless permitted to disconnect by order of the Public Service Commission and the Plaintiffs are directed to file an undertaking within ten days of service of this order for the total sum of \$50,000.00.
+The Court will therefore grant an injunction and direct that M-GBC continue to provide high pressure water for the purposes of supplying the fire suppression system for six months from the date of this order unless permitted to disconnect by order of the Public Service Commission and the Plaintiffs are directed to file an undertaking within ten days of service of this order for the total sum of \$50,000.00.